 They also take different types of bread items, cheese, ham, butter, jam.
 Some people like to have their breakfast at home.
 Some people like to have breakfast at ‘pastelaria.’
 It is rare to see bacon/ sausages, eggs, beans as a Portuguese breakfast food.

-4 Portuguese Breakfast Ideas…
+Types of Portuguese Breakfast

 So what are the traditional breakfast item in Portugal?
 We only know about a sandwich or toasted bread.
 Let me introduce with another Portuguese breakfast recipe what they have.

 - Rabanadas: This is a French adopted recipe, and in Portugal, they made it with their own style.
-Break, egg, milk, honey, and sugar is the primary ingredient of this item. ( Recipe Link)
+Break, egg, milk, honey, and sugar is the primary ingredient of this item.

 - Bifana: it is a type of street food which is a type of burger.
 This is made from pork, cheese garlic, white wine, and other items.